 Our best food we had was on the plastic chairs and street food from a family spot.
 Good food, good conversation and friendly people.
 Spring rolls and Pho soup were always a hit with the kids.

 We stayed close to the walking street at Rosaleen Boutique Hotel.
 The accommodations were good, included breakfast and easy access to everything.
 The staff and the people helped with arranging our transportation and provided us with great information.
-Check out the latest prices and more details.

 - Ask your hotel reception if they can arrange transportation to the sites in and around the city.
 We found ours to be most helpful and just a few dollars more than arranging it ourselves.